redmorestudio/generic-web-monitor/GENERIC-WEB-MONITOR-SPEC/16-USER-STORIES.md

 with the 3d display can we size them using the revenue of each company - size it by public information, search SEC filings, use funding as a proxy for revenue - somehow show color differently to indicate?  or transparency?

+ how can the CMO (or others) do a SWOT analysis/competitive analysis - pick who they go against, as well as A vs. B  - how do you find the "white area" that is interesting to attack

 ---